wmamills/xilinx-lab-stuff/program-flash-kv260/README.txt

 == program-flash-kv260 ==

-This is a set of binaries and scripts that can be used to program a Kira Production SOM to make it work similar to a starter SOM.
+This is a set of binaries and scripts that can be used to program a Kria Production SOM to make it work similar to a starter SOM.

 * safe-test-kv260
 ** Safe to test on kv260 w/ starter SOM